 Just like any other part of the body, the mouth and face can be subject to pathologic growths or lesions that require the care of an oral and maxillofacial surgeon.
 During their residency training, oral surgeons learn how to detect abnormalities in the mouth, diagnose areas, and treat the pathologies accordingly.
 Whereas a general dentist may detect a lump or cyst, an oral surgeon will be the one to diagnose the abnormality and devise a treatment plan.

 The lining of the mouth, or oral mucosa, is normally a smooth, healthy pink color.
 It is very important to pay attention to any changes in the appearance of these tissues.
 We recommend spending time in front of a mirror once a month, looking closely at the inside of your mouth, under your tongue, and around your gums.
 If you notice any changes to the normal appearance of your mouth, you should contact an oral surgeon for an evaluation.

 While many oral lesions are benign (not cancerous), the following alterations or lesions can be signs of a more aggressive pathologic process or cancerous growth.
 These changes can be seen in the lips, cheek, palate, tongue, floor of mouth, gums, face, and/or neck.

-It is important to note that pain is not always present with oral pathology even though there may be a serious problem.
+It is important to note that pain is not always present with oral pathology, even though there may be a serious problem.

 In addition to lesions of the skin and mucosa lining the oral cavity, a variety of pathological lesions may affect the jaw bones or the teeth.